jroivas/sic/sic.md

     // Prints fixed<10,9>
     printf("%s\n", typestr(a + b));

-Similar way if storing the result to new fixed point number, reserved precision must be bigger:
+Similar way if storing the result to new fixed point number, reserved precision must be matching or bigger:

     fixed<10,2> a = 123456789.55;
     fixed<1,9> b = 1.123456789;